DrakirL/DrakirL.github.io/p10/rules/combat.md

 A creature can use 1 Action on its turn to attempt breaking a creatue within its Reach free from being grappled.
 To do so, it must succeed on a Martial Test against the grappler's Martial Might.<br><br>

 A creature can use 1 Action on its turn to attempt throwing a creature it is grappling.
 To do so, it must succeed on a Martial Test against the grappled creature's Martial Might (Advantage if the thrower is of a greater size than the thrown, Disadvantage if thrower is of a smaller size than the thrown.
 Difficulty 0 if the thrown is willing).
 On a success, the creature is thrown in a straight line up to a distance equal to the thrower's Reach times 1*.

+#### Riding
+If a creature is riding on another creature, it will move with the ridden creature in whatever ways it moves.
+The rider can let go/jump off at any time.<br>
+If a ridden creature willingly accepts its rider, the rider can command the ridden creature to use its to act on their turn, usually to move.
+The Actions are refreshed at the end of the ridden creature's turn as normal.<br>
+A creature cannot ride a creature smaller than itself.

 # Combat Equipment
 ???